sentinel-hub/sentinelhub-qgis-plugin/README.md

 # SentinelHub QGIS Plugin

-SentinelHub QGIS Plugin enables users to harness power of [Sentinel Hub services](https://www.sentinel-hub.com/) directly from QGIS.
+SentinelHub QGIS Plugin enables users to harness the power of [Sentinel Hub services](https://www.sentinel-hub.com/) directly from QGIS.

 Since version `1.4.0` the plugin only works with QGIS 3 while earlier versions support both QGIS 2 and QGIS 3.